-If Berleant departs from the practice of art itself (that is, proceeds inductively), Lydia Goehr, who is actually the main authority for Elliott in discussing the first axiom, is not immediately concerned with what musical works might be; she endeavours to overhaul the concept of musical work and the ways it might be related to practice.8 Goehr's research is here more relevant since she is dealing not with art objects in general but specifically with musical ones which per definitionem have a special ontological status as instances of allographic art.9 Goehr's overall position is that the art-work concept began to function as regulative and acquired institutionalized centrality in musical practice around 1800 while in earlier centuries music had been "truly a performance art."
-This means that neither composers nor performers considered music as work completed in every structural component and free from extra-musical function.
-The change was prompted, inter alia, by the beliefs that fine arts are self-sufficient and autonomous by their very nature and that they are the motivation for, and the aim of, the pure aesthetic experience.
-Goehr labels the pervasive persistence of the work concept in the field of music despite its obvious irrelevance to most recent avantgarde or non-European musical practices as conceptual imperialism.

-This is not the place for a detailed analysis of Goehr's thorough and illuminative research, but the following comments need to be made here.
-What seems to be indisputable at the most general level is Goehr's thesis about the historicity of the concept of musical work.
-The thesis is by no means new.
-It was articulated by, among others, the Polish musicologist, disciple of Roman Ingarden, Sofia Lissa in the 1960s.
-It is also beyond doubt that work-based musical practices have only a restricted validity being in no way universal or absolute.
+If Berleant departs from the practice of art itself (that is, proceeds inductively), Lydia Goehr, who is actually the main authority for Elliott in discussing the first axiom, is not immediately concerned with what musical works might be; she endeavours to overhaul the concept of musical work and the ways it might be related to practice.8 Goehr's research is here more relevant since she is dealing not with art objects in general but specifically with musical ones which per definitionem have a special ontological status as instances of allographic art.9 Goehr's overall position is that the art-work concept began to function as regulative10 and acquired institutionalized centrality in musical practice around 1800 while in earlier centuries music had been "truly a performance art."
+This means that neither composers nor performers considered music as work completed in every structural component and free from extra-musical function.11 The change was prompted, inter alia, by the beliefs that fine arts are self-sufficient and autonomous by their very nature and that they are the motivation for, and the aim of, the pure aesthetic experience.12 Goehr labels the pervasive persistence of the work concept in the field of music despite its obvious irrelevance to most recent avantgarde or non-European musical practices as conceptual imperialism.
+13 by, among others, the Polish musicologist, disciple of Roman Ingarden, Sofia Lissa in the 1960s.
+15 It is also beyond doubt that work-based musical practices have only a restricted validity being in no way universal or absolute.
 However, Goehr's ideas of the work concept's "imperialistic influence" and a "global paradigmatic shift" to dismantle it appear to be somewhat of an exaggeration.
 To say the least, it is counter-intuitive to admit that people remain committed to the work concept, as she believes, because they are unaware of its misleading and almost reactionist character.
 A more plausible explanation seems to be that the work mode corresponds to the psychological constitution of human perception and thinking with its immanent striving for order and coherence.
 This is not, however, to exclude that the global change she is dreaming of will take place in the future and will bring the work concept paradigm to an end, but her suggestion to bring about this change per force or by decree, so to speak, is rather suspicious.